LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

 5. Add the following pattern: `*(agent|representative|help|human)*`.
 Click **Save**.

-6. Add an [Escalation Integration interaction](conversation-builder-interactions-integrations.html#escalation-integration-interactions) beneath the User Says interaction.
+6. Add an [Agent Transfer interaction](conversation-builder-interactions-integrations.html#agent-transfer-interactions) beneath the User Says interaction.

 7. Note the default message to be sent to the user prior to escalation.
 Replace this with, "Hold on while I transfer you to an agent..."
 Alternatively, if you don't want to send a message, enter "BLANK_MESSAGE".

-8. Still in the Escalation Integration interaction, open the **Interaction Details**, and click the **Settings** tab.
+8. Still in the Agent Transfer interaction, open the **Interaction Details**, and click the **Settings** tab.

 9. In the **Agent Skill Id** field, enter the ID number of the human skill that you created; you wrote this down earlier.